Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 SaxendaCan only be prescribed when you have a BMI of 35kg/m² or more, you have prediabetes or type 2 diabetes, and you're at high risk of heart problems such as heart attack and stroke.

-The National Institute for Health and Care Excellence, or NICE for short, recommends that people from Black African, African-Caribbean, Asian, South Asian, Chinese, and Middle Eastern family backgrounds receive treatment at a lower BMI due to their risk from obesity-related health problems.
+The National Institute for Health and Care Excellence, or NICE for short, recommends that people from Black African, African-Caribbean, Asian, South Asian, Chinese, and Middle Eastern family backgrounds receive weight loss medication at a lower BMI due to their risk from obesity-related health problems.

 Who can’t take weight loss medication?